MuViSU/SASA2024_MDAG/README.md

 ## Getting started

-Ensure that you have a recently updated version of R Studio and install the newest version of `biplotEZ`:
+Ensure that you have a recently updated version of R Studio and install the newest version of `biplotEZ` (version 2.2):

 ```
 install.packages("biplotEZ")